What Happens If Someone Violates The Terms Of A Diversion Program?

 How Can An Attorney Help Me If I Have Been Accused Of Violating The Terms Of My Probation?

 What I want to do is help you to fix whatever is causing the violation, if we can.
 If you’ve picked up a new case, maybe that means we are going to litigate the case.
 If you are found not guilty of the new case, frequently they’ll dismiss the violation of probation.
-If you haven’t done your community service, or if you haven’t completed treatment or paid a fine, let’s buy some time so that you can do that.
+If you haven’t done your community service, or if you haven’t completed treatment or paid a fine, our Criminal Defense attorney in Illinois can buy some time so that you can do that.
 Once you are in compliance, many times they will agree to dismiss the violation.

 Additional Information On Probation Violations In Illinois